What is DNA Paternity Tests

 DNA samples are collected by swabbing the interior cheeks of the child, mother, and suspected biological father, ensuring accurate genetic testing.

-Accurate DNA sample collection is crucial for reliable paternity testing, which can help you piece together important parts of your life.
+Accurate DNA sample collection is crucial for reliable paternity testing, which can help you piece together important parts of your biological life.
 The most common method, the buccal swab, is non-invasive and easy to perform.
 It uses a cotton swab to collect cheek cells.

 When detailed genetic material insights are needed, blood samples provide high-quality DNA, though they are more invasive.
 This procedure involves analyzing fetal DNA extracted from the mother’s bloodstream, offering an early method for establishing paternity before the child is born.